CJmusic/APC40_MkIIx/README.md

 Current Bugs:
 - Pads are always lit upon disconnect, velocity slider pads always lit (issue is with the make_button command ControlElementUtils.py)
+- VU meters are leaking to other modes

 Special Thanks to:

 gluon: https://github.com/gluon/AbletonLive11_MIDIRemoteScripts